Chart Color Schemes

 Stirling is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Stirling, as per the latest Census, consisted of 82.4% houses and 17.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, the Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
-Home ownership in Stirling stood at 44.7%, with mortgaged dwellings at 31.5% and rented ones at 23.8%.
-The median monthly mortgage repayment in Stirling was $2,258, exceeding the Australian Capital Territory average of $2,080.
-The median weekly rent figure in Stirling was recorded as $460, compared to the Australian Capital Territory's $450.
-Nationally, Stirling's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Stirling's dwelling structure, as per the latest Census, consisted of 82.4% houses and 17.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
+Home ownership in Stirling was at 44.7%, with mortgaged dwellings at 31.5% and rented ones at 23.8%.
+The median monthly mortgage repayment in Stirling was $2,258, higher than the Australian Capital Territory average of $2,080.
+The median weekly rent figure in Stirling was $460, compared to Australian Capital Territory's $450.
+Nationally, Stirling's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing